JWalshe86/Nags-With-Notions/README.md

 Google Chromes Lighthouse tool was used to measure the sites performance.
 ![lighthouse-review](assets/images/readme-images/lighthouse-performance.png)

 Lighthouse highlighted how the sites responsiveness was being compromised by not having images compressed or at the correct sizes for certain devices.
+For the menu page Lighthouse highlighted how some of the images were distorted and that the social media icons had poor accessability.

 ![lighthouse-menu-post-edits](assets/images/readme-images/menu-lighthouse-post-edits.png)

-For the menu page Lighthouse highlighted how some of the images were distorted and that the social media icons had poor accessability.
 ![lighthouse-home-post-edits](assets/images/home-post-edit-lighthouse.png)

 ![lighthouse-contact-post-edits](assets/images/readme-images/contact-post-lighthouse-edits.png)

+The deployed website was also posted on Slacks peer-review-channel.
+Colleagues helped highlight performance issues and the correction of a blurry image.

 -------------------
 ## Bugs

 # Solved bugs